BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **Information** (circled "i").
 Read documentation on all of the specifications and data types found in **Seed Tool**.
 (Info buttons linnking to specific questions are also available throughout the app.)
 * **Scan** (qr code).
 Import a seed (see "Importing a Seed") or a `crypto-request` (see "Using a Seed") from a QR code; or import text from the Clipboard.
-* **Setting** (gear).
+* **Settings** (gear).
 Change major ways in which the App works.

 > :warning: **WARNING:** We highly suggest you leave iCloud backups on.
 Without it, if you lose your phone, you will lose all of your seeds.
-The iCloud backups are encrypted, so no one but you should be able to acces them.
+The iCloud backups are encrypted, so no one but you should be able to access them.

 Under the main menu are options to **add** ("+") and **delete** ("edit") seeds followed by a list of each of your seeds, with each seed identified by an Object identity Block ("OID").
 You can click the right arrow on a seed to see more data about it and to export it.